SEGVeenstra/ext_theme/extended_theme/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A simple, yet powerfull way to extend theming in `flutter`.
+Easily extend the theming in `flutter`.
+Add custom properties and styles for custom widgets in a heartbeat.

 This package contains the annotation for `exteneded_theme_generator`.

 ## Features